mbreit/dokku-monit/README.md

 This will send an http request to the application every two minutes.
 When it fails two times, the app will be restarted.

-To remove the app from Monit, run:
+To remove the app from Monit:

 ```shell
 dokku monit:disable myapp